 approved.
 They will bill Medicaid for care given to you once you receive your coverage.

-One of our Maternity Care Advisors will call you or send a letter to you when your Medicaid Insurance application has been approved.
+Our Maternity Care Advisor will call you or send a letter to you when your Medicaid has been approved.

-Your Medicaid information will be given to you on your request.
+Your Medicaid information will be given to you upon your request.